Petron84/Klein-compiler/README.md

 ## **Test Programs**
 File	Purpose
-semantic-errors.kln	Demonstrates all semantic error and warning cases (including OPTIONAL warnings). semantic-fixed.kln	Corrected version that passes all semantic checks. two-primes.kln	Complex valid Klein program combining emirp and snowball number detection with recursion and arithmetic.
+semantic-errors.kln	Demonstrates all semantic error and warning cases (including OPTIONAL warnings). semantic-bugfixes.kln	Corrected version that passes all semantic checks. two-primes.kln	Complex valid Klein program combining emirp and snowball number detection with recursion and arithmetic.

 Analyzer outputs and symbol tables are saved to: